smartlearningorbit-arch/Enderson/JOURNAL.md

 which is the good package at that prize point
 ## Let's start with the body Designing

-# Date/log - Sunday , 8 March, 2026 / 14.5 hr
+# Date/log - Sunday, 8 March, 2026 / 14.5 hr
-## Research & plan
+## Research & Plan

-Today i plan what should be there in my printer, so for that I made a list of feature here is the list { pls ignor my writing }
+Today I worked on planning what features should be included in my 3D printer. <br/>
+Instead of randomly building things, I wanted to first decide the capabilities and design direction of the printer.
+So I started by making a **feature list** of everything that should be part of the machine. <br/>

+Here is the list I made *(please ignore my writing)*
 <img width="280" height="1164" alt="image" src="https://github.com/user-attachments/assets/7636f9e1-0583-4105-b660-580b152ca45a" /> <br/>

-This thing look Simple but it contain the lot of research to comes to this conclution resources used
-- #infill slack Community {really helpfull}
+At first this list might look simple, but reaching this point actually required **a lot of research and thinking**. <br/>

+I didn’t just write random features.
+For each item I tried to understand:
+- Is this feature actually useful for the printer ?
+- Is it possible to implement with the hardware I plan to use?
+- Will it increase complexity t00 much!!! ?
+- Will it improve reliability or print quality? <br/>

+So this list is basically the result of **many hours of comparison and research**.
+## What I researched while making this list <br/>

+While creating this feature plan, I explored different topics such as:
+- Common features used in modern DIY 3D printers
+- Hardware requirements for each feature
+- Firmware support for different functions
+- How these features affect print quality and reliability <br/>

+This helped me decide **which features are important and which are unnecessary** for my build.
+## Resources used

+To gather this information I used multiple sources:
+- **#infill Slack Community** *(really helpful!!!!!!!!!!!!!!)*
-- Toutorial
+- Tutorials
 - Documentation
-- AI
+- AI  <br/>
+Using multiple sources helped me verify information and avoid wrong assumptions.

+## Outcome of this research

+By the end of this session I now have:
+- A clear **feature list** for the printer
+- Better understanding of what is **practical to implement**
+- A direction for the **next design steps** <br/>

+This planning step is important because it will guide the **mechanical design, electronics selection, and firmware configuration** of the printer.

 # Date/log - Saturday, 7 March, 2026 / 12.5 hr
-## Research & plan
+## Research & Plan

-I'm not joking here it take really that long to do.
-I'm GOOD at hardware But i never made a plotter based project and 3D printer works on that princle only , So for that I collect the basic and the Architecture info in first 3-4 hr Watch over 50 + toutorial so i Understand in deapth and what the mistake they make so far while working on it  takes 8 hr
+I'm not joking here!! — it really took this long.
+I'm good with hardware and electronics, but I never made a plotter-based project before.
+And a 3D printer works on the same basic principle as a plotter — controlled movement on X, Y, and Z axes. <br/>
+So before starting the build, I decided to properly understand the architecture. <br/>
+## First 3–4 hours — Understanding the basics

+In the beginning I focused on learning the core concepts of how a 3D printer actually works. <br/>

+Some of the main things I researched were:
+- How Cartesian motion systems work
+- How stepper motors control precise movement
+- The role of G-code in controlling printer motion
+- How the hotend and extruder system push filament
+- Basic printer electronics like MCU, stepper drivers, and endstops
+- This helped me understand the overall architecture of the machine.

+## Next ~8 hours — Tutorials and deep research
+After understanding the basics, I spent the next 8 hours watching tutorials and technical explanations.
+In total I watched 50+ tutorials and guides about:

+- 3D printer mechanics
+- Motion systems
+- Frame design
+- Common hardware mistakes
+-  Firmware basics
+- While watching these, I wasn't just watching randomly. <br/>

+### I tried to analyze the mistakes people make while building printers, such as:
+- weak frame design
+- vibration problems
+- poor cable management ( It makes difficult to Repair in future)
+- incorrect belt tension & Not equal Belt ( Break the pully)
+- bad placement of electronics { Causing heat Issue and Not proper weight balance } <br/>

+Understanding these mistakes is important because it helps me avoid them while designing my own printer.
+What I learned from this research
+### After this research session I now have a better understanding of:
+- Basic 3D printer architecture
+- Motion system design
+- Common design mistakes
+- Key components required for the build <br/>

+This research phase was important because it will help me plan the printer more efficiently before starting the actual build.